 The field “Results” indicates the number of results you will get per each keyword.
 If you want to get just a few sites, put another figure (for example, 10).
 The maximum number of sites is limited to 1000 in ScrapeBox.

-Also, to narrow down your search you can add the so called “stop words”.
+Also, to narrow down your search you can add the so-called “stop words”.
 Such words as “need”, “from”, “make” can significantly improve your results when added to your keywords.

 These are just a few recommendations to get you started with ScrapeBox.
 You will be able to find more information, references and tips on use cases on the official website of the application.

 ScrapeBox is a very powerful SEO tool and can be used for a whole variety of purposes.
-On the Web (in blogs and forums) you can find a detailed description of how you can use it for page link building, competitor backlink analysis, finding guest post opportunities, and many more.
+On the Web (in blogs and forums) you can find a detailed description of how you can use it for page link building without browsing, competitor backlink analysis, finding guest post opportunities, and many more.
 The purpose of this Guide is to give you some insights on how to properly set up and use proxies with ScrapeBox.
 We hope that you will find our recommendations useful.
 If you have further questions, our account managers will be more than happy to assist you in securing the right selection of proxies for your ScrapeBox applications.
 To contact us, just start a conversation in the box located in the bottom-right corner of your screen.
 Cheers!